+INYPDIM = Log of Hispanic per capita disposable income in current dollars.
 NOTE: The regression method used to estimate the full-time and part-time equations was the pooled seemingly unrelated regression method.
-The time period used to estimate the equations is 286.
+The time period used to estimate the equations is from 1980 to 2006.
+The number of observations is 297.
 For additional information, see M. D. Intriligator, Econometric Models, Techniques, & Applications, New Jersey: Prentice-Hall, Inc., 1978, pp. 165-173.